 The Mercedes-Benz Industrial Mechatronics program is a training partnership between Mercedes-Benz U.S. International, Inc. in Vance, Alabama, Shelton State Community College and Alabama Industrial Development Training, Alabama.
 (AIDT)

-Another educational co-operative program Automotive Technician is between Mercedes-Benz U.S. International, Shelton State Community College and the University of Alabama.
+Another educational co-operative program Automotive Technician is between Mercedes-Benz U.S. International, Shelton State Community College and the University of West Alabama.

 The whole Mercedes-Benz Industrial Mechatronics Program includes 7 terms of instruction at Shelton State Community College and an additional 18 months of training at Mercedes-Benz U.S. International at AIDT in Vance.
 Only a certain percentage of the students that advance to MBUSI will be selected for the 18 months of additional training.
 Upon satisfactory completion of the coursework at Shelton State, students will earn an Associates of Applied Science degree in Industrial Electronics and a short certificate in Industrial Maintenance.
 Coursework only offered during day classes.
 This Program does not include college preparatory work.

 MBUSI provides assistance for tuition and fees for all terms at Shelton State Community College.
 Eligibility for assistance for Term 2 through Term 7 is dependent upon overall GPA:

 Note: If you would like to qualify for federal financial aid (including Pell Grant) you must got to www.fafsa.gov and complete all of the requirements for federal aid.
 If you have questions, please contact the Shelton State office of financial aid at (205) 391-2218 or online at www.sheltonstate.edu/financial_aid.aspx.